China slams Christian Bale for "creating news"

 He did not answer a question about whether Bale's actions might affect the chances of any of his upcoming movies being screened in China.

-"The Flowers of War" has played to ecstatic audiences in China, and has raked in some 200 million yuan ($31.5 million) at the box office since being released last week.
+"The Flowers of War" has played to ecstatic audiences in China, and has raked in some 200 million yuan (20 million pounds) at the box office since being released last week.

 It gets a limited release in the United States this week, where it has so far garnered unenthusiastic reviews.